+The Wilsons have written a Christian rhetoric textbook accessible to any high school student, or to the parents who never learned much about the subject themselves.
 For the Christian student of rhetoric, manipulative sophistry is clearly out of bounds.
-But putting careful thought into what constitutes eloquent speech and persuasive argumentation is not.
-What many people dismiss as "a bunch of rhetoric" is simply poor rhetoric.
-There is a Christian approach of memorable and effective expression, and it is the task of this book to lay out that approach.
+But putting careful thought into what constitutes eloquent speech and persuasive argument is not.
+What many people dismiss as a bunch of rhetoric is simply poor rhetoric.
+There is a Christian approach to the craft of memorable and effective expression, and it is the task of this book to lay out that approach.

 Arranged in 31 lively and practical lessons, The Rhetoric Companion covers the following material and more:

 "Rhetoric, the capstone of a classical education, is well-explained and well-taught herein.
-It is not necessary that a teacher who writes be able to "do" what he teaches--but it is routinely much better if he can.
-In this text we have authors who have learned, in fact, mastered their subject and then share the wisdom, tools, and techniques they have learned."
+It is not necessary that a teacher who writes be able to "do" what he teaches—but it is routinely much better if he can.
+In this text we have authors who have learned, in fact, mastered their subject and then share the wisdom, tools, and techniques they have learned." -Marlin Detweiler President, Veritas Press